Tearsheet

 Stanley G. Bass, Chief Strategy Officer

-Mr. Bass is Chief Strategy Officer for Vulcan Materials Company and has served in this role since February 2016.
-He joined the Company in 1996 and has held a variety of operations and general management assignments.
-Prior to his current position, Mr. Bass was senior vice president of the West Region, and also served as senior vice president of the Central Region and president of the Midsouth and Southwest Divisions.
+Stanley G. Bass serves as Chief Strategy Officer for Vulcan Materials Company.
+He has held various operations and general management assignments since joining the company in 1996.
+Before his current role, Mr. Bass was senior vice president of the West Region, and he also served as senior vice president of the Central Region and president of the Midsouth and Southwest Divisions.

 AI Analysis | Feedback